tjko/fanpico/commands.md

 ### CONFigure:VSENSORx Commands
-VSENSORx commands are used to configure virtual temperature sensors.
+VSENSORx (where x is the sensor number) commands are used to configure virtual temperature sensors.
 These can be "sensors" that are updated by software, like "CPU Temperature" of host system.
 Or these can be be virtual sensors that report value of multiple physical sensors fed through a mathematical formula.